MrMendelli/return-affinity-colors/README.md

 NOTE: If you installed Affinity using the MSIX you may need to take ownership of the `App` folder and give the `Administrators` group full control permissions before this tool can work.

 Before the tool runs, it will make a backup of your current `Serif.Affinity.dll` file.
 If anything goes wrong, you can revert to the default DLL by deleting the modified `Serif.Affinity.dll` and renaming `Serif.Affinity.bak` to `Serif.Affinity.dll`.
+A copy of `Serif.Affinity.bak` is also provided in this repository in case you lose your original copy.

 The tool will run and output a list of all the resources it replaced.
 A few new tools, such as the adjustment brush and filter brush, will not be replaced since they did not exist in v2.